 “Fixes and upgrades will detract from unfixable property flaws”

-“We still ended up lowering the price and taking a huge hit because backing on the highway was a big hang-up for buyers,” adds Bean.
+“We still ended up lowering the price and taking a huge hit because backing [onto] the highway was a big hang-up for buyers,” adds Bean.
 She believes if the sellers had taken her advice, they could have saved the money they spent on fruitless improvements.

 1. Cosmetic flaws